 - Avoid blending into your man’s interests and habits

 Losing your sense of self, in any relationship, is very common.
 What is unusual is finding the courage to get it back and keep it.
 Save yourself and your relationship by using these tips.
-Create your own happy midlife relationship.
+Create your own midlife happiness.